1. Home>

 Alejar in the Indicative Present Continuous

 The Indicative Present Continuous of alejar is used to talk about something that is happening continuously or right now.
-For example, "estoy alejando", meaning "I am moving".
+For example, "estoy alejando", meaning "I am moving away".

 In Spanish, the Indicative Present Continuous is known as "El Presente Progresivo".